-There has been substantial progress in the bilateral cooperation in key areas of mutual interest, including energy security, trade, and investment, infrastructure, defense and security in the recent years, said the statement of MEA.
+There has been substantial progress in bilateral cooperation in key areas of mutual interest, including energy security, trade, and investment, infrastructure, defense, and security in recent years, said the statement of MEA.

 The visit by Prince Salman, who is also the vice president of Saudi Arabia’s council of ministers, follows the highly successful trip of Prime Minister Modi to that country in April 2016.
 During that visit, the two nations had agreed to further elevate existing strategic partnership, the MEA said.

 In the course of the last financial year 2017-18, the bilateral trade between the two countries was USD 27.48 billion, making Saudi Arabia India’s fourth-largest trading partner.
 By supplying about 20 percent of the crude requirements of the country, Saudi Arabia significantly contributes to the energy security needs of the country.